juliasilge/old_bloggy_blog/_posts/2016-11-25-Gobbledygook.md

 ## Getting some texts to analyze

-Let's use the [gutenbergr package](https://github.com/ropenscilabs/gutenbergr) to obtain three book texts to compare.
+Let's use the [gutenbergr package](https://github.com/ropenscilabs/gutenbergr) to obtain some book texts to compare.
 I want to compare:

 - [*Anne of Green Gables* by L. M. Montgomery](https://www.gutenberg.org/ebooks/45)
 - [*Little Women* by Louisa May Alcott](https://www.gutenberg.org/ebooks/514)